Rank1AltAccount/competitive-programming/README.md

 # competitive-programming
-My solutions for various online judges
+My solutions for various online judges.
+File names correspond to their respective problems